Should I Leave Music On For My Cat?

 Do Cats Have Sensitive Hearing?

-It’s not uncommon for a cat to be able to hear a dog bark, even though it might seem like they are too far apart.
+It’s normal for a cat to hear a dog bark, even if it seems like they’re far apart.